alwaysmeticulous/report-diffs-action/src/actions/cloud-compute/README.md

-# report-diffs-action in-cloud
+# report-diffs-action cloud-compute

-Action for running Meticulous tests. `@alwaysmeticulous/report-diffs-action/in-cloud` is similar to `@alwaysmeticulous/report-diffs-action` but tests are executed in Meticulous' cloud, rather than within the GitHub Action runner.
+Action for running Meticulous tests. `@alwaysmeticulous/report-diffs-action/cloud-compute` is similar to `@alwaysmeticulous/report-diffs-action` but tests are executed in Meticulous' cloud, rather than within the GitHub Action runner.